AdamSchaible/MSU_Denver/CS 1030 Computer Science Principles (Spring 2020)/Project 1/README.md

 **VERSION or DATE:** 2/13/2020

 **PROBLEMS THAT NEED ADDRESSING:** These programs allow for users to enter in incorrect inputs, which would result in an unhandled exception.
-Having the program be resistant to these types of errors was not part of the requirements for this project.
+If I made the program resistant to these types of errors it would go against the project specifications.

 **USER INSTRUCTIONS:**
 1) Install Python 3 if not already installed then follow the installation instructions from the article ["Install Python 3"](https://installpython3.com/).